shraddhapattnaik/Image-based-sudoku-Solver/README.md

 The ANN is pre trained and saved.It can be used if the tesseract "image to string conversion" does not work properly

-Getting Started:
+For getting Started:

-1.Clone the Repository or download zip.
+1. Clone the Repository or download zip.
 `git clone https://github.com/Soumyajeet-Muni/Image-based-sudoku-Solver.git`

-2.Move to the Current directory
+2. Move to the Current directory
 `cd sudoku-solver`

 Prerequisites:

-1.Python 3.11+
+1. Python 3.11+

-2.Open CV
+2. Open CV

-3.Tesseract-Ocr
+3. Tesseract-Ocr

-4.Pytesseract
+4. Pytesseract